 Menu item Description DI1 This submenu lists the functions that use DI1 as input.
 DI2 This submenu lists the functions that use DI2 as input.
 DI3 This submenu lists the functions that use DI3 as input.
 DI4 This submenu lists the functions that use DI4 as input.
-DI5 This submenu lists the functions that use DI5 as input.
-DI6 This submenu lists the functions that use DI6 or FI as input.
+DI5 This submenu lists the functions that use DI5 or FI as input.
 The connector can be used as either digital input or frequency input.
+DI6 This submenu lists the functions that use DI6 as input.
+The connector can be used as either digital input or thermistor input.
 Al1 This submenu lists the functions that use Al1 as input.
-Al2 This submenu lists the functions that use AI2 as input.
+AI2 This submenu lists the functions that use Al2 as input.
 RO1 This submenu lists what information goes into relay output 1.
 RO2 This submenu lists what information goes into relay output 2.
 RO3 This submenu lists what information goes into relay output 3.
 AO1 This submenu lists what information goes into AO1.
 AO2 This submenu lists what information goes into AO2.